robolaunch/cloudy/docs/agv/software/sbcSoftware/rosSoftware/microRosAgent/README.md

         sudo dmesg | grep USB
 * Check the tty port and run this ros command to start the connect. ros2 run micro_ros_agent micro_ros_agent serial --dev /dev/ttyUSB1
+* Press the Reset Button on top of the cloudy AGV, this equals to reset esp32

+You can see the avaible topics with that command below

+        ros2 topic list